 The last scene of the "RAW is Owen" tribute episode of RAW; instead of giving a speech or a traditional tribute to Owen, Austin cracked open two beers in the middle of the ring, chugged one, and left the other behind in the ring.

 Villain Decay: Happened in record time during his stint as Vince McMahon's Dragon.
-Austin went from a vicious and sadistic man who was constantly Kicking The Dog to constantly sucking up to Vince by giving him gifts and hugging him to the point where even Vince wanted Austin to go back to being his old self.
-During his heel run in the Alliance, Austin would be somewhere in between these personas.
+Austin went from a vicious, sadistic man who would constantly Kick the Dog to constantly sucking up to Vince by giving him gifts and hugging him to the point where even Vince wanted Austin to go back to being his old self.
+During his heel run in the Alliance, Austin would be somewhere in between these personas, and of course his inadvertent creation of the "What?" chant didn't help things.